Home/ICT/Artificial Intelligence/Artificial Intelligence (AI) in Military Market

 • Increasing Demand for Advanced Military Technologies: AI technology assists defense forces in observing targets and protecting their battlefields by using AI for searching and fighting.
 These systems keep cyber threats away from the core military systems that power the defense network.
 AI improves live intelligence data processing, which helps military forces select better targets for weapons.
 In December 2024, the Indian Army's AI Incubation Centre opened in Bengaluru in partnership with Bharat Electronics Limited to speed up AI tool development and deployment for the military.

 • Growing Government Funding and Initiatives: The government is progressively investing significant funds in advancing the military to counteract the growing threats.
-These funding and programs assist the military in using AI better through money, tools, and regulations for faster adoption.
+These funds and programs assist the military in using AI better through money, tools, and regulations for faster adoption.
 The Pentagon Chief AI Officer began two programs in December 2024, the Rapid Capability Cell (RCC) and Frontier AI pilots, to assist Defense Department personnel in adopting new AI technology.
 Through these AI RCC projects, the organization works on integrating emerging tech while giving soldiers state-of-the-art AI systems.

-Artificial Intelligence (AI) in Military Market Segment Analysis by Component Type:
+Artificial Intelligence (AI) in Military Market Segment Analysis

 • Hardware: The military's demand for AI stems from updating hardware to include GPUs, which let systems handle large data sets and run sophisticated AI programs.